eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 This is an explanation of the actual mathematical model that Laslier uses to justify the leader rule, for those interested in the technical details.

-Laslier calls his uncertainty model the "Florida Tremble," after the infamous 2000 US Presidential election in Florida we just discussed, where it's believed that miscounted votes led to a different outcome.
-By assuming we have "many" voters, and there's a small chance for one of the bubbles on a voter's ballot to be "miscounted" (deleted), there is now a nonzero probability that our vote is decisive in some tie.
+Laslier calls his uncertainty model the "Florida Tremble," after the infamous 2000 US Presidential election in Florida we discussed before, where it's believed that miscounted votes led to a different outcome.
+By assuming we have "many" voters, and there's a small chance for one of the bubbles on a voter's ballot to be "miscounted" (deleted), there is now a nonzero probability that our vote is decisive in some tie.<d-footnote>In the main text, I used the intuitive idea of candidates "surging", but in the strict model Laslier uses, votes can only be deleted.</d-footnote>

 We thus want our ballot to act like a lottery ticket for the most likely of these unlikely pivotal scenarios.

-Without getting into the weeds of the relative size of near-infinitesimal probabilities, the intuitive idea is actually quite straightforward: in a large election, ties are very, very, very unlikely.

 > **Assumption:** In a large election, the most likely event is that your vote does not matter at all.
 The second most likely event is that your vote is decisive in a tie between the leader and challenger.
-The most likely pivotal scenario involving any other candidate besides the leader and challenger is that candidate against the leader. <d-footnote>This is actually proved by Laslier in his paper, but we can just treat this as an intuitive assumption.</d-footnote>
+The most likely pivotal scenario involving any other candidate besides the leader is that candidate against the leader. <d-footnote>This is actually proved by Laslier in his paper, but we can just treat this as an intuitive assumption.</d-footnote>

 Since it's not particularly helpful to assume our vote is meaningless, we determine our strategy by the most likely pivotal scenarios involving each candidate.
 The most important being between the leader and challenger.
 Therefore, we always approve exactly one of the two, depending on which one we prefer.

 Laslier proves that the most likely pivotal scenario involving any non-leader candidate is still that candidate against the leader (and the leader with the challenger).
 Essentially, for any other "unlikely" candidate (even including the challenger) to possibly tie for first place, we would need all other candidates who got more votes than Mr. Unlikely (which includes at least the leader) to lose enough votes to get the same or fewer votes than Mr. Unlikely<d-footnote>Laslier spends considerable time discussing the probability of three-way ties, which we will completely ignore here.</d-footnote>.

 For example, think about the candidate in fourth place.
 For them to tie for first place, we would need the top 3 candidates to all lose enough votes to make 4th place relevant.
-The one candidate they're most likely to tie with is the leader, since for it to be anyone else, the leader would have to lose way more votes than, say, the second place candidate.
-It would require *way more* votes to be miscounted, so the leader comparison is most relevant.
+The one candidate they're most likely to tie with is the leader, since for it to be anyone else, it would require *way more* votes to be miscounted, so the leader comparison is most relevant.

 Thus, we compare these unlikely candidates to the leader.
 This tells us our optimal lottery ticket of a ballot--in regard to candidates who are not the leader--is to approve of all candidates we strictly prefer to the leader, and not approve of any candidates we prefer less than the leader.